WHOIGit/amplify-prefect/README.md

 # AMPLIfy Prefect Pipeline

-A Prefect server for orchestrating inference runs with SegGPT and a media store.
-After setting up the system with Podman, users can monitor and run inference using the UI accessible in a browser.
+A Prefect server for orchestrating machine learning training and inference runs.
+Supports YOLO (training and inference), SegGPT (inference), and ONNX models (inference).
+After setting up the system with Podman, users can monitor and run the workflows using the UI accessible in a browser.

 ## Setup